 - Bake in 375 degree F oven for 20 to 25 minutes or until paper slightly puffs up and fish is opaque, but still moist throughout (fish just begins to flake easily).
 Carefully open the paper to check doneness.
 Immediately transfer the bundles to individual plates.
 Carefully cut open top of paper.
 Discard thyme sprigs.
 Sprinkle fish with parsley or cilantro and additional salt and pepper, if you like.
 Serve immediately with hot cooked rice.

 - Thaw fish, if frozen.
 Rinse fish; pat dry with paper towels.
 Sprinkle with salt and pepper.
 Set aside.

-- For fish packet: Cut 4 pieces of parchment paper or brown paper into 14x14-inch pieces.
+- For fish packet: Cut 4 pieces of Reynolds® Parchment Paper or brown paper into 14x14-inch pieces.
 Fold each paper in half crosswise to form a 14x7-inch rectangle.
 From folded side, draw half of a heart shape on the paper the same as if you were making a valentine.
 Using kitchen shears, cut along the line, then open the heart.
 Set aside.